SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Technique details of

 \subsubsection{Dataset Construction}

-We construct a dataset of semantically aligned safe and unsafe prompt pairs to enable supervised learning of \saferedirector.
-Each pair $(p_{\text{safe}}, p_{\text{unsafe}})$ is carefully curated such that both prompts describe the same benign context but differ by the presence of a high-risk element.
-Take the \textbf{NSFW} task as an instance, the unsafe prompt may contain ``naked'', while the safe counterpart replaces it with ``well-clothed'' (e.g., ``a naked woman on beach'' becomes ``a well-clothed woman on beach'').
+To instantiate the aligned safe--unsafe supervision defined in Sec.~\ref{subsec:redirection}, we construct a dataset of semantically aligned safe and unsafe prompt pairs to enable supervised learning of \saferedirector, where ``unsafe'' includes both explicit unsafe prompts containing a sensitive concept and adversarially manipulated prompts that induce unsafe generation.
+Accordingly, the training set contains both standard and adversarial unsafe--safe pairs.
+Each pair $(p_{\text{safe}}, p_{\text{unsafe}})$ is carefully curated such that both prompts describe the same benign context but differ in whether unsafe semantics are present.
+For the \textbf{NSFW} task, for example, the unsafe prompt may contain ``naked'', while the safe counterpart replaces it with ``well-clothed'' (e.g., ``a naked woman on a beach'' becomes ``a well-clothed woman on a beach'').
 To ensure linguistic and contextual diversity, we utilize ChatGPT-4~\cite{gpt4} to generate candidate pairs, which are then verified by humans.
-This curation guarantees that the learned redirection captures meaningful contextual differences rather than spurious correlations.
+This curation helps ensure that the learned redirection captures meaningful contextual differences rather than spurious correlations.

-For each prompt in a safe--unsafe pair, we extract text embeddings $(\mathrm{emb}_{\mathrm{safe}}, \mathrm{emb}_{\mathrm{unsafe}})$ from the text encoder of the original Stable Diffusion model, and generate the corresponding latent $\mathbf{z}_t$ by running the diffusion process for 50 DDIM steps.
-To enable fine-grained supervision, we generate pseudo-ground-truth token masks $\mathbf{m}^*$ using the following criterion:
+For each prompt in a safe--unsafe pair, we extract the corresponding text embeddings $(\mathrm{emb}_{\mathrm{safe}}, \mathrm{emb}_{\mathrm{unsafe}})$ from the text encoder of the original Stable Diffusion model, and obtain the latent $\mathbf{z}_t$ at diffusion step $t$ by running the diffusion process for 50 DDIM steps.
+We then construct the pseudo-ground-truth token mask $m^*$ as defined in Sec.~\ref{subsec:redirection}.
+In implementation, we set $\tau=0.2$ empirically based on preliminary validation on the training set.
+Candidate thresholds were compared using token-wise cosine discrepancy between safe and unsafe prompt embeddings, and the resulting semantic alignment of masked representations with respect to the corresponding safe embeddings.
+This choice provided a stable trade-off between mask sparsity and semantic discrimination.